 The fermentation process allows live bacteria to thrive in foods that are then able to convert sugars into alcohol and acids.
 During this process, probiotics are created.
 These live microorganisms support the growth of healthy bacteria in your gut and may increase serotonin levels (1,2).

-If you don’t tend to consume a lot of fermented foods, check out this recipe for Crunchy Yogurt Clusters!
+If you don’t tend to consume a lot of fermented foods, check out this recipe for Coconut Yogurt Clusters!

 #3.
 Consume Prebiotics